The 30 Best Low-Cost Employee Recognition Ideas

-One employee may get energized and feel great about being brought up in front of their peers and recognized for their accomplishments while another employee may actually get embarrassed in the same situation.
+One employee may get energized and feel great about being brought up in front of their peers and recognized for their accomplishments while another employee may feel embarrassed in the same situation.
 Do you think the employee that is embarrassed will want to accomplish something again if that is the reward?
 Everyone is different.

 - A simple and intentional “thank you”

-- On the spot award – small plaque or certificate
+- On-the-spot award – small plaque or certificate

 - Coffee shop gift card